d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 1. Our vision systems should, in some sense, respond similarly to the same object regardless of where it appears in the image (Translation Invariance)
 1. Our visions systems should, in some sense, focus on local regions, without regard for what else is happening in the image at greater distances.
 (Locality)

-Let us see how this translates into mathematics.
+Let's see how this translates into mathematics.

 ## Constraining the MLP

 <!-- In this exposition, we treat both images and hidden layers
 alike as two-dimensional arrays.  -->
-To start off let us consider what an MLP would look like with $h \times w$ images as inputs
+To start off let's consider what an MLP would look like with $h \times w$ images as inputs
 (represented as matrices in math, and as 2D arrays in code), and hidden representations similarly organized